 If you’re asking why your cat bites and scratches you, but not your husband, there are a few possible explanations.
 It could be that your cat is simply more comfortable around your husband and views him as a friendlier individual.
 Alternatively, it could be that your cat perceives you as a threat in some way – perhaps you move too quickly or make loud noises that startle them.

 It’s also possible that your cat is trying to communicate something specific to you through their biting and scratching behavior.
 For example, they may be trying to tell you that they’re hungry or thirsty.
-Whatever the reason for your cat’s behavior, it’s important to remain calm and avoid punishing them.

 This will only serve to make the problem worse and could cause your cat to become even more fearful or aggressive towards you.
 Instead, try offering them treats or toys when they bite or scratch in a way that isn’t harmful so they associate those positive experiences with you.
 You should also consult with a veterinarian or animal behaviorist to get professional help in addressing this issue.